Anatoly1010/Atomize/atomize/documentation/temperature_controller_functions.md

 ```
 This function sets or queries the sensor that is used for active control of the temperature when comparing to the setpoint (target temperature).
 It may differ from the sensor used when calling [tc_temperature()](#tc_temperaturechannel).
 If an argument is specified the function sets a new sensor setting.
 If there is no argument the function returns the current sensor setting.<br/>
 Generally not all sensor channels may be usable, there are models with different numbers of channels.
 Please, refer to device manual.<br/>
+The function is not available for Stanford Research PTC10.<br/>
 For Lakeshore temperature controllers integers 1-4 corresponds respectively to tha channels 'A'-'B' (or 'A'-'D' for Lakeshore 336).
 Also, for Lakeshore temperature controllers the control loop setting should be specified in the configuration file, since all the command use it as an internal argument.
 One can find more detail in the description of [tc_heater_power()](#tc_heater_power) function.<br/>
 In case of Lakeshore 325, 331, 332, 340 querying of this function also sets setpoint unit to Kelvin, specifies that the control loop is off after power-up, and sets the heater output to display in power.<br/>
 In case of Lakeshore 335 and 336 querying of this function also sets the control mode to closed loop PID and specifies that the control loop is off after power-up.<br/>